rochelleLB/fools_guide/README.md

 - [ ] Users should be able to save spreads
 - [ ] Refactor front-end using React
+- [ ] Search feature on the browse page

 ## Getting Started